A Statistical Study of the Compressible Energy Cascade Rate in Solar Wind Turbulence: Parker Solar Probe Observations: Observational Results

 \subsection{The compressible and incompressible energy cascade rates}

-Figure \ref{R_total_INC_grid} and \ref{Compresibilidad_total_INC} show the absolute value of the total compressible energy cascade rate $\langle|\varepsilon_T|\rangle$ as a function of the absolute value of the incompressible cascade rate $\langle|\varepsilon_I|\rangle$ for (a) the isothermal (superscript {\it AS}) and (b) the polytropic (superscript {\it SS}) model, respectively.
-The colorbars represent the heliocentric distance per event and the compressibility rate $\sqrt{\langle\rho^2\rangle-\langle\rho\rangle^2}/\langle\rho\rangle$ (in percent) of each event.
+Figure \ref{R_total_INC_grid} shows the absolute value of the total compressible energy cascade rate $\langle|\varepsilon_C|\rangle$ as a function of the absolute value of the incompressible cascade rate $\langle|\varepsilon_I|\rangle$ for (a) the isothermal (superscript {\it AS} from \citet{A2017b}) and (b) the polytropic (superscript {\it SS} from \citet{S2021}) model, respectively, using the heliocentric distance per event as the colorbar.
 We found a strong correlation between the cascade rate amplitude and the distance to the Sun.
 In particular, the closer to the Sun PSP is, the larger the energy cascade amplitude is.
-This is in agreement with previous work in the solar wind studying the incompressible energy cascade rate \citep[e.g.,][]{St2009,St2010,Co2015,Ch2020,A2022}.
-Moreover, we observed an increase in the energy cascade rate as the level of compressibility grows, reaching up to 25$\%$.
+This is in agreement with previous work in the solar wind studying the incompressible energy cascade rate \citep[e.g.,][]{B2020,A2022}.
+Likewise, Figure \ref{Compresibilidad_total_INC} shows the absolute value of the total compressible vs the incompressible energy cascade rate yet using the compressibility rate $\sqrt{\langle\rho^2\rangle-\langle\rho\rangle^2}/\langle\rho\rangle$ (in percent) of each event as the colorbar.
+We observed an increase in the energy cascade rate as the level of compressibility grows, reaching up to 25$\%$.
 Also, we note a clear correlation between the compressible and the incompressible cascade rates.
-It is worth mentioning that, for low values of the cascade, there is a slight increase of the compressible cascade with respect to the incompressible one.
+In fact, given the weakly compressible nature of the solar wind, it is not surprising that these two energy cascades are similar and close to equality.
+Moreover, we observed (see Section \ref{B}) that the first term of equation \eqref{Compre}, i.e. the Yaglom-like term, dominates over the second one.
+As we mentioned above, this term tends to the incompressible expression in the limit of constant density.
+However, it is worth mentioning that, for the lowest values of the cascade rates in our data set (at $\sim$ 0.8 au), there is a slight increase of the compressible cascade with respect to the incompressible one.
 It is worth noting that, as we are studying the total expression \eqref{Compre}, we are not able to differentiate between the first and the second term which are the Yaglom-like term and the purely compressible one, respectively.